gDenisLit/item-server-ts/README.md

 # Item server - Express TS

 This is a production-ready Node.js server built with the Express.js framework.
 It provides RESTful API endpoints for managing items, users, and authentication.
-This is the Exress-TS of the Item App - A generic app im building with various technologies including client and server side, using Vue, React, Express, Go and Pyhton.
+This is the Express-TS version of the Item App - A generic app im building with various technologies including client and server side, using Vue, React, Express, Go and Pyhton.

 ## Tech Stack